 What is a weightlifting belt?

-Weightlifting belts typically are made out of thick leather, or there are also nylon belts available.
-Leather belts are more commonly used because they are long-lasting, durable, and strong.
-The weightlifting belts are typically kept thick approximately between four inches to six inches.
-They end at a metal buckle which secures them after wearing on the waist.
+Belts made of leather are more commonly used because they are durable, have more weight-bearing capacity and are long-lasting.
+They are typically kept thick approximately between four inches to six inches.
+They have metal buckles at one end to secure them on the waist.

 What is the purpose of the weightlifting belt?

-The first question that comes to mind when reading about a weightlifting belt is what does a weightlifting belt do?
-So let us share what the purpose of the weightlifting belt is?
+The first question that comes to mind is what does a weightlifting belt do?
+So let us share what the purpose of the weightlifting belt is.

-As a common practice, a majority of the people use lifting belts to lift the extra weight which they are unable to lift without wearing a belt because a weightlifting belt provides additional support to the body.
+As a common practice, the majority of people use lifting belts to lift the extra weight which otherwise they can’t do.

 Weightlifting belts are meant for protecting oneself from injury or damage.